 Once back in France, Murat assisted Napoleon's coup d'état in November and then in December he was appointed commander of the Consular Guard.
 The next month he married Napoleon's sister Caroline, becoming even more tied to Napoleon's future.
 When Napoleon led the Army of the Reserve over the Alps to battle the Austrians, Murat was given command of the cavalry.
 In this command Murat seized Verceil and won at Turbigo, then seized Plaisance and took part in the Battle of Marengo.
 Afterwards he received a sabre of honor for his conduct during the battle.
 Later that year Murat took command of a corps of troops that occupied Tuscany and drove the Neapolitans out of the Papal States, and then in 1801 he signed an armistice with the King of Naples.

 Marshal of the Empire

 1804 was a year of change for Murat, when he was first named as Governor of Paris and he was later ordered to form the commission that judged the Duke of Enghien.
 When the French Empire was established, Murat was one of the first marshals of the empire.
 Due to his marriage to Napoleon's sister, he was considered senior to all the other marshals except Berthier.
-This seniority combined with his lack of understanding of infantry and artillery tactics and limits sometimes led to resentment towards Murat from the other marshals.
+This seniority combined with his lack of understanding of his strategy sometimes led to resentment towards Murat from the other marshals.
 He remained at heart a cavalry commander, more comfortable and more qualified at leading a charge than making strategic decisions.